-Should I Name Minors as Policy Beneficiaries?
+Should I Name my Minors as Policy Beneficiaries?

 Minor oversights can have big consequences.

-Take life insurance, for instance.
-Many people name their children as beneficiaries when they buy life insurance, and never give the matter another thought.
+Take Life insurance, for instance.
+Many people name their children as beneficiaries when they buy Life insurance, and never give the matter another thought.
 On the surface, it makes sense to designate your children as beneficiaries.

 After all, you’re buying the coverage to protect them.
 Right?

-But if you die while your kids are minors, they may not receive the proceeds from your life insurance policy immediately.
+But if you die while your kids are minors, they may not receive the proceeds from your Life insurance policy immediately.
 Here’s why:

 If a guardian is not already in place, your next of kin will have to undergo the time and expense of appointing a guardian to receive and administer the proceeds.

-Once a court appoints a legal guardian of the minor’s estate, that guardian will control the money for the minor’s benefit until he or she reaches the age of majority, depending on state law.
+Once a court appoints a legal guardian of the minor’s estate, that guardian will control the money for the minor’s benefit until he or she reaches the age of maturity, depending on state law.

 Additionally, if you have a special needs child or adult you care for, inherited funds from you or anyone else may put their government support in jeopardy.
 This may disrupt the care and support programs they depend upon for their daily and future care.